These Pro-Lifers Are Headed to the Women's March on Washington

 Some pro-lifers say they’ll protest.
 A delegation from Students for Life of America will be there to march against the influence of “the abortion industry” in the women’s movement, said Kristan Hawkins, the organization’s president.
 And Jeanne Mancini, the president of March for Life, said she was planning to attend but doesn’t know if she can now that the march’s policy platform includes support for abortion.

 But others are looking for solidarity.
 Many pro-life women felt just as outraged as pro-choice women about Donald Trump’s conduct and comments, including the revelation that he once bragged about groping women without their permission.
 For their part, the organizers say pro-lifers will be welcome to march on January 21st.
 A pro-life group based in Texas, New Wave Feminists, was granted partnership status on Friday.
 “Intersectional feminism is the future of feminism and of this movement,” said Bob Bland, one of the event’s co-chairs.
 “We must not just talk about feminism as one issue, like access to reproductive care.”
+(On Monday afternoon, after the publication of this article, the Women’s March organizers removed the New Wave Feminists from their website and list of partners.
+“The Women’s March’s platform is pro-choice and that has been our stance from day one,” the organizers said in a statement.
+“The anti-choice organization in question is not a partner of the Women's March on Washington.
+We apologize for this error.”)

 The pro-life movement is changing.
 Many young activists identify as feminists or atheists and reject a uniform alignment with the Republican Party, unlike their Phyllis Schlafly-style predecessors.
 Perhaps the Women’s March on Washington is a sign that feminism is changing, too, ever so slightly: a first gathering of a truly “intersectional” movement which makes room for women with diverse convictions, including a moral opposition to abortion.